 - An accrediting agency;

-- The office of the Attorney General, Consumer Protection Division;
+- An employer; or the office of the Attorney General, Consumer Protection Division; and,

-Immediately inform HRS either through a supervisor or by directly contacting General Counsel, of any actions, behavior, or statements by another employee, contractor, agent or HRS affiliate that might reasonably be believed to endanger, exploit, or inappropriately influence a client, potential, client, or his or her guardian and/or legal representative.
+- Immediately inform the Chief Operations Officer or her designee of any actions, behavior, or statements made by any employee, agent, contractor or subcontractor that might reasonably be believed to endanger, exploit or inappropriately influence a client or potential client.